 Has Netflix gone too far?
 The new series of The Crown, depicting the Prince of Wales’s troubled first marriage, has been widely criticised, and he himself is said to be furious about it.

-Diana, Princess of Wales is remembered as one of the most beautiful and glamorous women of modern times.
-But the new series of the Crown paints her story in a darker light of infidelity, lies and palace plotting.
+Diana, Princess of Wales is remembered as one of the most beautiful women.
+The new season of the Crown paints her story in a darker light.

-It raises two questions: how accurate are the scenes depicted – and should they have been depicted at all?
+How accurate are the scenes – and should they have been depicted?

-The undisputed facts are that Prince Charles’s marriage to Lady Diana Spencer went badly wrong.
-Both became very unhappy, and both had affairs – Charles with Camilla Parker-Bowles, an ex-girlfriend who later became his second wife, and Diana with more than one man.
-The royal couple had separated, though not divorced, by the time Diana was killed in a car crash in 1997.
+The facts are that Prince Charles’s marriage to Lady Diana Spencer went wrong.
+Both had affairs – Charles with Camilla Parker-Bowles, and Diana with more than one man.
+The couple had separated by the time Diana was killed in a car crash.

-Who was responsible for the marriage’s failure is hotly disputed.
-Friends of the royal family have spoken out against The Crown’s portrayal of Diana as an innocent young woman horribly mistreated by Charles, Camilla (now the Duchess of Cornwall) and the whole Buckingham Palace hierarchy.
-The fact that they have commented at all is remarkable, since courtiers usually maintain a strict silence.
+Who was responsible for the marriage’s failure is disputed.
+Friends have spoken out against The Crown’s portrayal of Diana as an innocent young woman horribly mistreated.

 “The new series paints the Prince and Duchess in a very unflattering light, but at least at the start of reality shows like The Only Way Is Essex they admit that some scenes have been invented for entertainment,” said one.

-The series is particularly unwelcome for Charles and Diana’s sons, Prince William and Prince Harry.
-William is reported to feel that “both his parents are being exploited and being presented in a false, simplistic way to make money”.
-Harry is in a difficult position because he and his wife Meghan have agreed to make a documentary with Netflix about their lives, for a fee said to be $100 million.
+The series is particularly unwelcome for Prince William and Prince Harry.
+Harry is in a difficult position because he and his wife have agreed to make a documentary with Netflix, for a fee said to be $100 million.

 Has Netflix gone too far?